 hmm... this one again seems to support improvement after supping with colostrum in the long term...

 J Sci Med Sport 2002 Jun;5(2):65-79

-Bovine colostrum supplementation during running training improves recovery, but not performance.
+Bovine colostrum supplementation during endurance running training improves recovery, but not performance.

 Buckley JD, Abbott MJ, Brinkworth GD, Whyte PB.

 Centre for Research in Education and Sports Science, School of Physical Education Exercise and Sport Studies, University of South Australia, Adelaide.